WOA-Project/SurfaceDuo-Guides/InstallWindows/ATTCellular-SurfaceDuo1.md

 - Mass Storage Shell Script: [msc.tar](https://github.com/WOA-Project/SurfaceDuo-Guides/raw/main/InstallWindows/Files/msc.tar)
 - Windows Command Prompt, Linux is not required

-## Warnings ⚠️
+> [!WARNING]

-- Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
+> - Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
-- If you see a warning and/or error during the process, it is not normal.
+> - If you see a warning and/or error during the process, it is not normal.
 Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you will break things further.
-- Do not run all commands at once.
+> - Do not run all commands at once.
-- Do not commit *any* typo with *any* commands.
+> - Do not commit *any* typo with *any* commands.
-- Be familiar with command line interfaces.
+> - Be familiar with command line interfaces.
-- When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.
+> - When using TWRP, it is normal and expected for the phone to be detected as a Xiaomi phone and for touch to not work.

 # Steps 🛠️